Kansas Cowtowns - Violent Places on the

 Between the years of 1865 and 1885, hundreds of

-Texas Longhorns were driven to these shipping points.
+thousands of Texas Longhorns were driven to these shipping points.

 However, by the mid-1880's, a number of events ended the cattle drive era